5 min read

 Alcohol interferes with these through several mechanisms:

 For the serious endurance athlete, the issue is rarely a single drink.
-It’s the cumulative effect of impaired sleep, hydration, and fueling across a training cycle.
+It’s the cumulative effect of impaired sleep, hydration, and fueling across a training cycle—especially when recovery capacity is already a limiting factor, as discussed in how much recovery you actually need.

 Even modest amounts of alcohol can impact sleep architecture.
 Many people fall asleep faster after drinking, but the quality of sleep often declines: